feklee/san/communication_test/README.md

 Instructions
 ============

+ 1. Write ID on EEPROM of each MCU.

- 1. Build and upload Arduino sketch `node` to MCU.
+ 2. Build and upload Arduino sketch `node` to MCU.

- 2. List available serial ports for communication with the Teensy:
+ 3. List available serial ports for communication with the Teensy:

-        $ cd server/
+        $ cd app/
         $ npm start

- 3. Start server, here with serial port `COM59`:
+ 4. Start server, here with serial port `COM6`:

-        $ npm start COM59
+        $ npm start COM6

- 4. Open index page in browser, in full screen mode on a 16:9 screen.
+ 5. Open index page in browser, in full screen mode on a 16:9 screen.
 Example URL (adapt to your system):

         http://localhost:8080